Image: AI generated

 |---|---|

 | Cursor | An AI editor built on VS Code.
-You see the code and direct AI to modify it |
+You modify code while looking at it with AI |

 | GitHub Copilot | VS Code/JetBrains plugin.
 Auto-completion and chat |